Cherry Shrimp Selective Breeding Guide For Beginners

 4. You can clearly identify the undesirable ones then and take them out to a separate tank.

-5. Repeat steps 1 to 4 several times until you have no undesirable cherry shrimps left in the main tank.
+5. Repeat steps 1 to 4 several times until no undesirable cherry shrimps are left in the main tank.

 6. It is best to catch the cherry shrimps with fishing nets that are available in the aquarium stores.
 When the shrimp is inside the net, press the net against the glass of the tank.
 This way, the cherry shrimps can’t jump out of the net.